mxmoss/testGit/README.md

   Ctrl-S
   Alt-File-eXit

+3) I want to see the difference between my local files and the repo This step will show the differences git status

-3) I want to commit my changes to the local file
+4) I want to commit my changes to the local file
 This steps commits the change and add a message explaining the change git commit -a -m "this is my commit message"

-4) I want to sync the remote GitHub repo with my local files This step pushes the local changes to GitHub git push origin master
+5) I want to sync the remote GitHub repo with my local files This step pushes the local changes to GitHub git push origin master
   (it will prompt you for username & password)